-What should I look for in waterproof MTB trousers?
+What should I look for in the best waterproof MTB pants?

-Vents are also a great way to keep things cool when the going gets hot, however, vents that use zips need well thought out waterproof sealing to keep the elements out when closed.
-Openings like zips create potential easy access for water and also add weight to the overall package, but if executed well they’re a nice feature to have, especially if they mean the trousers can be put on or removed without needing to remove shoes beforehand.
+Vents are also a great way to keep things cool when the going gets hot, however, vents that use zips need well-thought-out waterproof sealing to keep the elements out when closed.
+Openings like zips create potential easy access for water and also add weight to the overall package, but if executed well they’re a nice feature to have, especially if they mean the pants can be put on or removed without needing to remove shoes beforehand.

 If you’re riding pack-less, then good pockets are a must.
-The best waterproof MTB trousers feature watertight zips which will keep moisture away from mobile phones and car keys when riding.
+The best waterproof MTB pants should feature watertight zips which will keep moisture away from mobile phones and car keys when riding.

 The fit of riding pants is super important, especially ones that are designed to keep the mud and water at bay.
 We like to see pants that sit high up the back, which means there’s extra coverage against the clart and the higher waistband helps keep your lower back warm on colder days.
 If you want to wear a pair of the best knee pads for mountain biking you’ll also have to make sure there’s enough room to get them on underneath, especially if you’re going to be wearing heavy-hitting downhill-style pads on uplift days.
 The leg also needs to be slim enough to ensure there’s no drivetrain interference and the length needs to hit the sweet spot to make sure ankles are covered but without any excess bunching.